nilforooshan/nilforooshan.github.io/resume.md

 - Teaching R programming, and giving several other talks in the University of Chapingo, Texcoco, Mexico, April 2015.
 - Teaching \"Dairy Cattle Husbandry\" in Kabootar-Abad school of Agriculture, Isfahan, Iran, September 2004 &ndash; June 2005.

+# Review and Editorial Contributions

+- Acting reviewer for many peer-reviewed journals.
+- Associate Editor of the _[New Zealand Journal of Agricultural Research](https://www.tandfonline.com/journals/tnza20)_.
+- Topic Editor of the special issue "[Reducing the Environmental Footprint of Livestock Through Genomic Selection](https://www.frontiersin.org/research-topics/24065/reducing-the-environmental-footprint-of-livestock-through-genomic-selection)" in _Frontiers in Genetics &ndash; Section Livestock Genomics_.

 # Software

 - **Nilforooshan, M.A.** 2024.
 R package [FnR](https://CRAN.R-project.org/package=FnR): Inbreeding and Numerator Relationship Coefficients.